Residents planning to install a fence on their property will only be required to obtain a fence permit if they have an easement on their property.

 Uses that will continue to require a fence permit include neighborhoods wishing to install a fence on common area, apartment complexes and non-residential uses.

-For more information, call Community Development at 919-435-9510.
+For more information, call the Planning Department at 919-435-9510.

 Yes, non-residential uses require a fence permit please submit a fence permit through our Electronic Plan Review portal.

 Any property that has been designated as local historic landmark or is located within the local historic district must receive approval in the form of a Certificate of Appropriateness from the Wake Forest Historic Preservation Commission to erect a fence in the front, side, or rear yard.
 Please see the Wake Forest Historic District Design Guidelines at https://www.wakeforestnc.gov/historic-preservation.aspx or contact the Senior Planner (Historic Preservation) at 435-9516.

 I represent a Home Owner's Association (HOA), we want to put a fence up around our community, does the Town of Wake Forest require a fence permit?

 Yes, fences installed and replaced by the HOA require a fence permit please submit a fence permit through our Electronic Plan Review portal.

 Reference Wake County iMaps